 A student who has been placed on Academic Suspension and then has been readmitted on Academic Probation and continues to earn a cumulative grade point average below the academic standard will be subject to academic dismissal by the Academic Committee.
 A student who has been academically dismissed may not re-enroll in the University as a degree candidate.
 He or she may, however, be allowed to enroll in some courses as a special student with the approval of the Academic Committee.
 Any appeals for exceptions to the policy for academically at-risk students because of extenuating circumstances should be submitted in writing to the Academic Committee through the Registrar or the Vice President for Academic Affairs.

 This program is designed to assist students who have exhibited difficulty in previous academic achievement.
-Students who are struggling with htime management, test taking, written assignments, or sense a general need for academic assistance will benefit from this program.
-The assistance provided includes specialized help form a tutor, and supplemental instruction in selected courses.
+Students who are struggling with time management, test taking, written assignments, or sense a general need for academic assistance will benefit from this program.
+The assistance provided includes specialized help from a tutor.
 Tutors are trained to assist with various learning styles and course expectations.
 Many types of assistance are available to any student upon request.

-Applicants who are described by the following are strongly encouraged to participate in the Academic Success Program and show academic progress and potential for success as a Univeristy student as a condition of enrollment: students who have earned a GED, low grades in high school, a low ACT composite score, low scores on Maranatha placement tests, low grades for university work at other institutions, or who apply from a non-English speaking country.
+Applicants who are described by the following are strongly encouraged to participate in the Academic Success Program and show academic progress and potential for success as a University student as a condition of enrollment: students who have earned a GED, low grades in high school, a low ACT composite score, low scores on Maranatha placement tests, low grades for university work at other institutions, or who apply from a non-English speaking country.
 The application itself, the autobiography of the applicant, and references are also used as indicators when an applicant is being considered for the Student Support status.

 Incoming students (based on high school transcripts and ACT scores) are limited to 13 semester hours of classes and one extracurricular activity (choirs, athletics, play, etc.) for the first semester.
-Standard university and athletic conference eligibility standards will apply.
+Standard university and athletic eligibility standards will apply.

 Advanced Placement Policies